jcasanella/learning_cassandra/exercises4/README.md

+# Clustering

-Drop your videos_by_tag table that you created in the previous exercise
+1. Drop your videos_by_tag table that you created in the previous exercise

 ```
-use killrvideo;
+USE killrvideo;
-drop table videos_by_tag;
+DROP TABLE videos_by_tag;
-desc tables;
+DESC TABLES;
 ```

-create a new videos_by_tag table partitioned based on the tag.
+2. Create a new `videos_by_tag table` partitioned based on the `tag`.
 The table should also store the rows of each partition so that the newest videos are listed first within the partition.

 ```
 CREATE TABLE videos_by_tag (